16 website metrics to track for growth

 How to Analyze Conversion Rate

-You can also break down conversion rate into different subtypes, including visitor-to-lead CVR, lead-to-customer CVR, and visitor-to-customer CVR — this detailed information gives more insight into where your funnel excels or needs improvement.
+I also break down conversion rates into different subtypes.
+There are many paths your website visitors take, including visitor-to-lead CVR, lead-to-customer CVR, and visitor-to-customer CVR.
+This level of detail gives me better insight into where the funnel is doing well, and where it needs improvement.

 How to Track Conversion Rate